Filing Information Returns Electronically (FIRE)

 How to transmit through FIRE

 In order to file electronically, you must have software or a service provider that will create the file in the proper format.
 Additionally, a TCC is required to transmit information returns through the FIRE system.
 The most efficient way to submit an application to file information returns electronically is to submit the Fill-in Form 4419, Application for Filing Information Returns Electronically (FIRE), from the FIRE home page.
-You may also go to Forms and Pubs and select the paper version of Form 4419, Application for Filing Information Returns Electronically (FIRE).
+You may also go to Forms and Pubs and select the paper version of Form 4419.
 Be sure to submit your application at least 45 days prior to the due date of your information returns.

 ALERT!
-As of Monday, February 22, 2016, the Filing Information Returns Electronically (FIRE) Test System server no longer supports Secure Socket Layer (SSL) 3.0 as one of the FIRE System’s Internet Security Technical Standards.
+The Filing Information Returns Electronically (FIRE) Production and Test System server no longer supports Secure Socket Layer (SSL) 3.0 as one of the FIRE System’s Internet Security Technical Standards.
 Transmitters using IE 6.0 or lower as their browser may have problems logging in and connecting to the FIRE System.
-Follow the steps below to connect and upload a test file:
+Follow the steps below to connect and upload a file:

 - Go to Tools>Internet Options>Advanced